RogerSuur/social-book/websocket.md

                 "group_id": 123, // 0 if user
                 "name": "username" || "firstname lastname" || "group name", // username (if exists) or combined full name or group name if group
                 "timestamp": "2006-01-02T15:04:05Z07:00", // date of last message in the chat if any, might use it to sort chats by last message
-                "avatar_image": "link" // empty if no image or group }
+                "avatar_image": "link", // empty if no image or group "unread_count": 123, // number of unread messages
+            }
         ]
     }